Orbit Logo

 In 2007, Wrigley updated its brand with a new logo that featured a prominent white border.
 This design was chosen to reflect the whitening benefits of Orbit’s new gum products, which were created to improve dental health and enhance the appearance of teeth.
 The border made the logo stand out and effectively represented the gum’s ability to brighten teeth.

-The logo, resembling a sticker, symbolized a reward for good dental hygiene, adding a fun and attractive element to the product and promoting its benefits for oral care.
+The logo, resembling a sticker, symbolized a reward for good dental hygiene, adding a fun, attractive element to the product and promoting its oral care benefits.

 Orbit gained support from dental associations, marking a key achievement for the brand.
-This endorsement helped Orbit strengthen its position in the market as a gum that freshens breath and promotes healthier, whiter teeth through its clinically proven effects.
+This endorsement helped Orbit strengthen its market position as a gum that freshens breath and promotes healthier, whiter teeth through its clinically proven benefits.

 2011 – 2014